 - Add ‘lazy loading’ to your WordPress.
 This ensures that images and videos are only loaded just before the user scrolls to them rather than loading everything at once.
 Lazy loading can be done natively within WordPress or by using a plugin.
-You can find information on how to do this in the article ‘How to Lazy Load WordPress Images and Videos (2021).’
+You can find information on how to do this in the article ‘How to Add Lazy Load Images & Videos in Your WordPress Site?’

 Futureproof Your Website